janbult/community/tutorials/cloud-vpn-interop-guides/aws/index.md

       connect to your AWS VPC.
 Select **default**.
     * **Region**  &mdash; The region where you want to create the VPN gateway.
       The GCP side of the VPN tunnel terminates in this region.
-For this tutorial, select `us-central1` because it's close in proximity to your AWS VPG, which should be in US East (Ohio).
+For this tutorial, select `us-east4` because it's close in proximity to your AWS VPG, which should be in US East (N. Virginia).
     * **IP Address** &mdash; Select the [static external IP address](/compute/docs/ip-addresses#reservedaddress) that you created earlier.
 The IP address must match the value that your specified for the